ASCHEET/Credit_Risk_Analysis/README.md

 The balanced accuracy score for this model was 0.644, which means that 35.6% of classes are incorrect and 64.4% are correct.

-An average precision score of 0.99 means the ClusterCentroid algorithm predicted positive class predictions 99% of the time on thie dataset.
+An average precision score of 0.99 means the ClusterCentroid algorithm predicted positive class predictions 99% of the time on the dataset.

-An average recall score of 0.46 means that 46% of class predictions made out of all positive examples in the dataset were correct, whereas 54% were incorrect.
+An average recall score of 0.46 means that 46% of class predictions made from all positive examples in the dataset were correct, whereas 54% were incorrect.

 ### Combination Sampling
 #### SMOTEENN
 The SMOTEENN algorithm is a combination of SMOTE and Edited Nearest Neighbor (ENN) algorithms.
-In simple terms, SMOTEENN randomly oversamples the minority class (high_risk) and undersamples the majority class (low_risk)
+In simple terms, SMOTEENN randomly oversamples the minority class (high_risk) and undersamples the majority class (low_risk).
+Random_state was set to 1 for the analysis, but in the module it is set at zero, not sure about the difference between other sampling techniques.

 Once the data were balanced and trained, the SMOTEEN algorithm gave the following scores: